visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The OperatorPlugins function returns a tuple of strings that contain the names of the loaded operator plugins.
-This can be useful for the creation of scripts that alter their behavior based on the available operator plugins.
+    The OperatorPlugins function returns a tuple of strings that contain the names of the loaded operator plug-ins.
+This can be useful for the creation of scripts that alter their behavior based on the available operator plug-ins.

 **Example:**